isomerpages/govtech-gobusiness-main/_browse-all-licences-SPF/House-to-House-and-Street-Collections-Licence.md

 </strong><br>
 For funds raising or collections events in shopping centre premises, the applicant is also required to obtain prior approvals from the premises management.
 <br><br>
 The prior approval from the shopping centre management is required to be submitted to Police Licensing and Regulatory Department (PLRD) before the application can be processed.
-Thereafter, the application will take at least ten working days to process upon the receipt of the approval from the premises management and all other required supporting documents.
+Thereafter, the application will take at least 14 working days to process upon the receipt of the approval from the premises management and all other required supporting documents.
 </li>